 In fact, cut flowers and especially the red, long-stemmed roses for Valentine's Day often come from rose farms in Kenya.
 The cultivation is unfortunately Very water intensive - and also the Long transport route is anything but sustainable.1 Incidentally, roses from greenhouses in Germany or the Netherlands require even more energy.

 Accordingly, you should For Valentine's Day, give the gift of native plants in pots that the recipient will enjoy for a long time to come..
-For example, tulips, bulbs or daffodils - just to name a few early bloomers.
+For example, tulips, flower bulbs or daffodils - to name just a few early bloomers.

 3. give away natural cosmetics